Safeguarding Children Policy

 incident/event and must be signed and dated.

-Incident/concern forms are kept in a folder in the office.
+Incident/concern forms are kept in each playroom.

 Safeguarding records are kept separate from all other record relating to the child in the setting.